daronphang/programming-resources/cloud-computing/AWS/services/database/RDS.md

 ### Monitoring

 Aurora supports CloudWatch, CloudTrail, Enhanced Monitoring and Performance Insights similarly with RDS.
 However, it also supports **Database Activity Streams**, which provides real-time stream of all the actions in RDS for audit and compliance.

+### Endpoints

+A **cluster endpoint** (writer endpoint) simply connects to the current primary DB instance for that DB cluster.
+This endpoint can perform write operations in the database such as DDL statements.

+A **reader endpoint** for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
+If the cluster contains one or more Aurora Replicas, the reader endpoint load balances each connection request among the Aurora Replicas.